-NS: As with any party, the size of the festivity is better decided by the host.
-Some people might prefer a more intimate party and choose only to invite a few select, close friends and family members.
+As with any party, the size of the party is best decided by the host.
+Some people might prefer a more intimate party and choose only to invite a few select, close friends, and family members.
 Others live by the rule "the more, the merrier" and opt for inviting additional guests.
 The host has a better gauge as to what she feels will be manageable for her to be able to accommodate all her guests.
-Six to fifteen guests is optimal.
+Six to 15 guests is optimal.
 Organizing thirty different types of cookies and having guests make thirty dozen is unreasonable.

-NS: Invitations should be informative, and ground rules should be set for guests to make the cookie exchange party fun for all.
-Essential information includes: date, time, place and a brief description of the event.
-Include a list of what guests should bring.
+Invitations should be informative, and ground rules should be set for guests to make the cookie exchange party fun for all.
+Essential information includes date, time, place, a brief description of the event and a list of what guests should bring.
 You can also print the above invitation and personalize it.
 If you need help, use the Guide for Adobe Printables.

-NS: Cookie exchanges can certainly include other baked treats like bars and biscottis.
+Cookie exchanges can certainly include other baked treats like bars and biscotti.
 However, this is the host's decision and should be communicated to the guests.
 The host should inform guests which treats are acceptable to prevent any disappointment.
-For example, are bakery treats allowed or only homemade treats?
+For example, are bakery treats allowed or only homemade?
 Should the baked goods be holiday-inspired, or are classics like chocolate chip or oatmeal welcome?

-NS: Yes, remember that others will be taking your cookies home, so one thing to keep in mind is safe transport to the party.
+Remember that others will be taking your cookies home, so one thing to keep in mind is safe transport to the party.
 Guests might want to consider pre-packaging, as it ensures that cookies retain their shape and taste.
-Guests can use their imaginations to create festive packages using colored plastic wrap or parchment, ribbon or dimensional stickers.
-Wilton offers a great selection of winter white boxes that are ready to be personalized.
+Guests can use their imaginations to create festive packages using colored plastic wrap or parchment, ribbon, or dimensional stickers.

 Here are some transportation tips: